hanpq/getps.dev/blog/2022-10-04-setup-azure-app-for-exchange-online/2022-10-04-setup-azure-app-for-exchange-online.md

 ## Connect to Exchange Online using a certificate

-You can cannot to Exchange Online with a certificate in three ways.
+You can connect to Exchange Online with a certificate in three ways.
 - Passing a certificate object to Connect-ExchangeOnline
 - Providing the thumbprint of the certificate.
 In this case the certificate must be stored in Windows Certificate Store under CurrentUser\My
 - And last by providing the path to the pfx-file and the password